psyplot/psyplot/docs/installing.rst

 We furthermore recommend to use

 - :ref:`psyplot-gui <psyplot_gui:install>`: A graphical user interface to psyplot
+- :ref:`psy-view <psy_view:install>`: An ncview-like interface based on psyplot
+  and psy-maps
 - :ref:`psy-simple <psy_simple:install>`: A psyplot plugin to make simple plots
 - :ref:`psy-maps <psy_maps:install>`: A psyplot plugin for visualizing data on a map